Central Virginia II

 (1863 - 1865), Petersburg and vicinity

-Other forts in the area include CSA Fort Clifton (Berberich Park), still extant on Conduit Road, behind Tussing Elementary School, along the Appomattox River in Colonial Heights (state marker); an extant CSA battery to the west of Fort Clifton, marker (2003) located on Conjurers Drive 0.1 mile west of Red Fox Road; and CSA Fort Spring Hill, later Union Fort Converse, between Petersburg and Hopewell, at the present-day Federal Reformatory near the I-295 bridge.
+Other forts in the area include CSA Fort Clifton, a riverine defense still extant at 100 Brockwell Lane, off of Conduit Road behind Tussing Elementary School, along the Appomattox River in Colonial Heights; an extant CSA battery to the west of Fort Clifton, marker (2003) located on Conjurers Drive 0.1 mile west of Red Fox Road; and CSA Fort Spring Hill (later Union Fort Converse) between Petersburg and Hopewell, at the present-day Federal Reformatory near the I-295 bridge.

 Petersburg CSA Arsenal and Ordnance Depot